ONSBigData/OpencellID-analysis/README.md

 ## Useful links
-Additional details regarding the analysis and the results of the study can be found at [!!!placeholder](link)
+Additional details regarding the analysis and the results of the study can be found [here](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber13comparingthedensityofmobilephonecelltowerswithpopulationestimates)

 ## Contributors